Tanja-Franke/church-website/README.md

 **Description:**
 When running Wave on the website an error of ‘empty form label’ comes up on the header of all pages.

-**Issue**
+**Issue:**
-There are no association of label to the hamburger button meaning no accessible name to the hamburger button **Solution**
+There are no association of label to the hamburger button meaning no accessible name to the hamburger button.

+**Solution:**
-Was to give the label an attribute of aria-label.
+Was to give the label an attribute of aria-label.<br/>

 <details>
 <summary> Click to see images </summary>